boostorg/redis/README.md

 happens, simple setups will want to wait for a short period of time and try to reconnect.
 To support this usage pattern Aedis connections can be reconnected _while there are pending requests and receive operations_.
-The general for of a reconnect loop looks like this (see reconnect.hpp)
+The general form of a reconnect loop looks like this (see reconnect.hpp)

 ```cpp